rdkcentral/Dobby/Troubleshooting.md

 # Running commands inside the container
 If the container is starting but not behaving as expected, it can often be useful to run commands inside the container.
 The easiest way to do this is with `DobbyTool exec` (assuming `DobbyTool` is installed on the STB).

-The `exec` command accepts two parameters - the id of the running container and the command(s) to run inside the contianer.
+The `exec` command accepts two parameters - the id of the running container and the command(s) to run inside the container.
 For example:

 ```
 $ DobbyTool start sleep sleepy-thunder_bundle